-Welcome to EBCLC’s TOPA page and toolkit.
+Welcome to EBCLC’s TOPA page.
 TOPA, or “Tenant Opportunity to Purchase Act”, is a type of anti-displacement housing policy that gives tenants options to have secure housing when the property they rent goes up for sale, while also preserving affordable housing.
 Learn more on this page about how TOPA works, our efforts to create TOPA in Berkeley, and the tools you need to bring TOPA to your city.

 - What are the goals of TOPA?